 Contact us

-Under the Building Safety Act 2022 (the Act) and the Building Safety Regulator’s (BSR) new building safety regime, Higher-Risk Buildings (HRB) must pass through three gateways to obtain building control approval before any building work can take place.
+Under the Building Safety Act 2022 (the Act) and the Building Safety Regulator’s (BSR) new building safety regime, Higher-Risk Buildings (HRB) must pass through three gateways to obtain building control approval before any building work can take place as it is an offence to carry out unauthorised building work.
 This gateway system is designed to make HRBs in England safer, improve accountability, and ensure ongoing compliance.

 The three Building Safety Act gateways